staff-code/staff-code/README.md

 # StaffCode

-converts simple text codes into Unicode which in the Bravura Text font displays as sheet music
+Convert simple text codes into Unicode, which in a specialized font displays as sheet music.

+For questions or feedback, visit https://forum.sagittal.org/viewforum.php?f=22.

 ```
 ston Gcl ; d5 /|\ ; nt;